Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Acknowledgements

 \section{Acknowledgements}

 We greatfully acknowledge funding from Germany’s Excellence Strategy (MATH+: The Berlin Mathematics Research Center, EXC-2046/1, project ID:390685689, project AA1-2).
 SK and PK are partially supported by the Deutsche Forschungsgemeinschaft (DFG), CRC1114, projects B06 and A01.
-The authors wish to thank Ilja Klebanov for his helpful comments.
+The authors wish to thank Ilja Klebanov for his helpful comments, and the anonymous reviewers who helped to improve the manuscript.